 There is a good choice of fonts in the text tool, but the user interface can be a little confusing to start with.

 However, once you get used to which buttons to click it is not so bad.
-It can download in jpeg and png.
+You can download your finished images in jpeg and png.

 6. Microsoft Word and Apple Pages